skumar221/XNATSlicer/README.md

 Features
 ----
-* Visualize XNAT data in Slicer.
+* Visualize all XNAT stored images in Slicer.
-* Create, save and change Slicer scenes entirely from XNAT.
+* Create, change and save Slicer scenes directly from/to XNAT.
 * Toggle and customize XNAT metadata.
 * Create new projects, subjects and experiments on the fly.